harleenmonder/pokedex-kalman-cluster/README.md

 index.css contains the layout and card styles.

-How it works (data flow)
+How It Works (Data Flow)
 On load, the app requests a list of Pokémon (name + URL) using PokéAPI.

 The app prefetches a moderate number of detailed Pokémon records (for clustering) and fetches details for the currently selected Pokémon on demand.

 The UI displays the selected Pokémon (sprite, types, height, weight, stats).

-The Kalman demo creates a short simulated noisy time series for a selected stat (for example HP) and runs a 1D Kalman filter to produce the smoothed estimate shown on a chart.
+The Kalman demo creates a short simulated noisy time series for a selected stat (e.g., HP) and runs a 1D Kalman filter to produce the smoothed estimate shown on a chart.

 The clustering component builds a feature matrix (for example [height, weight] or [stat_total, speed]), normalizes features, runs a simple k-means style algorithm, and visualizes points color-coded by cluster.

-How PokéAPI is used
+How PokéAPI Is Used
-https://pokeapi.co/api/v2/pokemon?limit=N to get the list of Pokémon (names and detail URLs).
+https://pokeapi.co/api/v2/pokemon?limit=N retrieves the Pokémon list (names and URLs).

-https://pokeapi.co/api/v2/pokemon/{name} to fetch detailed attributes for a chosen Pokémon (stats, sprites, height, weight, types).
+https://pokeapi.co/api/v2/pokemon/{name} fetches detailed attributes (stats, sprites, height, weight, types).
 All fetching is done client-side via fetch() inside src/lib/pokeApi.js.

-Where the Kalman filter fits
+Where the Kalman Filter Fits
-PokéAPI returns static attribute values, so the Kalman demo simulates a noisy measurement series (e.g., small random perturbations around the base stat).
+PokéAPI returns static values, so the Kalman demo simulates a noisy measurement series (random perturbations around a base stat).

-A simple 1D Kalman filter implementation consumes those noisy observations and produces a smoothed estimate sequence.
+A simple 1D Kalman filter smooths those noisy points.

-The chart displays raw noisy points and the Kalman-smoothed line to illustrate how Kalman filtering reduces measurement noise.
+The chart displays both raw and smoothed data to illustrate the effect.

-How clustering is done and visualized
+How Clustering Is Done and Visualized
-Select numerical features for X and Y (e.g., height vs weight or stat totals).
+Select numerical features for X and Y (e.g., height vs weight).

-Normalize features (min-max or z-score) so dimensions are comparable.
+Normalize features so scales match.

-Run a simple K-means style clustering on the normalized data (small N, client-side).
+Run a simple K-means–style clustering.

 Visualize clusters on a 2D scatterplot with color-coded points.
-Clicking or hovering can reveal the Pokémon name or stats (if implemented).

-Tradeoffs, limitations and future improvements Tradeoffs and known limitations
+Tradeoffs, Limitations, and Future Improvements Tradeoffs and Known Limitations
-Simplified algorithms: Kalman filter and clustering are implemented in a simple form to keep the demo readable and easy to understand, not production-grade.
+Simplified algorithms: Kalman filter and clustering are intentionally simple for clarity.

-API rate limiting: PokéAPI is a public API with rate limits.
-The app fetches a modest number of details to avoid throttling; you may reduce the prefetch count if you experience slow loading or 429 responses.
+API rate limiting: PokéAPI is public; excessive requests may trigger rate limits.

-Client-side only: All processing is done in the browser (no backend).
-For larger datasets or production use, server-side caching and preprocessing would be needed.
+Client-side only: No backend; performance may degrade with large data.

-Clustering sensitivity: K-means requires selecting k and is sensitive to feature scaling and initialization.
+Clustering sensitivity: K-means depends on scaling and initialization.

-Future improvements
+Future Improvements
-Add server-side caching or a simple backend to reduce repeated PokéAPI calls.
+Add caching or backend support.

-Provide UI controls to select feature normalization and clustering parameters.
+Provide more clustering and normalization options.

-Add unit tests for the Kalman and clustering utilities.
+Add tests for Kalman and clustering utilities.

-Improve visualizations with interactive charting libraries and better hover/tooltips.
+Improve chart interactivity and tooltips.

 Deployment
-Recommended hosts: Vercel or Netlify.
+You can host this project on platforms such as Vercel or Netlify.

-Vercel example
+Deploy on Vercel

-Push the repository to GitHub.
+Push this repository to GitHub.

-Sign in to Vercel, import the repository, accept defaults (Vite detected).
+Go to Vercel, import the repository, and deploy (Vite will be auto-detected).

-Deploy and copy the live URL for submission.
+Copy the live deployment URL for sharing or submission.

 Author
 Harleen Monder